archyufa/k8s_quebec_meetup/demo2/README.md

-# Demo 3: Create docker container of "Happy Birthday K8s" application.
+# Demo 3: Create docker container of "Bienvenue au K8s-Quebec Meetup!" application.
 This Demo App was written in "go" and supposed to be pushed to docker registry.
-K8s will fetch our "Happy Birthday K8s" application. from docker Registry and deploy pod, service, deployment.
+K8s will fetch our "Bienvenue au K8s-Quebec Meetup!" application. from docker Registry and deploy pod, service, deployment.
 Farther we going to test how Replicaton Controller puts cluster to desired state.
 We will than Scale Application and perform Rolling Update of new version of the App.